nagyist/tao-user-guide/src/interactions/text-entry-interaction.md

 **Step 5:** Click the blue *Done* button to finish editing.

 When this is done, you can preview what your Text Entry item looks like.
-For more on how to preview, review its section.
+For more on how to preview, [review its section][i_0020].